Legal Notices

 This statement covers Akzo Nobel N.V. and its group companies, with reporting companies proceeding with their own Board approvals according to the UK Modern Slavery Act 2015 and Australian Modern Slavery Act 2018.

-This Statement was adopted by the Board of Directors of Imperial Chemical Industries Limited on 30 June 2023.
+This Statement was approved by the Board of Management and Executive Committee of Akzo Nobel N.V. and adopted by the Board of Directors of Imperial Chemical Industries Limited on 26th June 2024.

 Jose Antonio Jiménez Lozano